-This command recalls the alarm trigger values ( $T_H$ and $T_L$ ) and configuration data from EEPROM and places the data in bytes 2, 3, and 4, respectively, in the scratchpad memory.
-The master device can issue read time slots following the Recall $E^2$ command and the DS18B20 will indicate the status of the recall by transmitting 0 while the recall is in progress and 1 when the recall is done.
+This command recalls the alarm trigger values ( $T_H$ and $T_L$ ) from EEPROM and places the data in bytes 2 and 3, respectively, in the scratchpad memory.
+The master device can issue read time slots following the Recall $E^2$ command and the DS18S20 will indicate the status of the recall by transmitting 0 while the recall is in progress and 1 when the recall is done.
 The recall operation happens automatically at power-up, so valid data is available in the scratchpad as soon as power is applied to the device.